Flying Home

 "Flying Home" is a jazz and jump blues composition written by Benny Goodman and Lionel Hampton with lyrics by Sid Robin.

 Background

-It was reportedly developed while Hampton was in the Benny Goodman band.
-A gig in 1939 required the band to fly from Los Angeles to Atlantic City, the first time Hampton had flown.
-He began whistling a tune while waiting for the plane to taxi.
-Goodman asked him what it was, and Hampton said, "I don't know.
+Hampton conceived the melody while playing in the Benny Goodman band.
+While waiting for a plane to travel from Los Angeles to Atlantic City, on what would be Hampton's first flight, he began whistling a tune to relieve his nerves.
+Goodman asked for the tune's name and Hampton replied; "I don't know.
 We can call it 'Flying Home,' I guess."
-Hampton later confessed that the tune was a way for him to keep his mind off of the impending flight.
-The Goodman Quartet played the tune for the first time that night; later that year Goodman recorded the first version of the song, featuring a memorable solo from pioneering guitarist Charlie Christian.
-Hampton liked the song so much that it became his theme once he left Goodman.
+The Goodman Quartet played it for the first time that evening, and later recorded the first version of the full song, with a guitar solo by Charlie Christian.
+Hampton subsequently adopted the song as his musical signature.

+Other musicians on the original recording were Fletcher Henderson on piano, Artie Bernstein on bass and Nick Fatool on drums.

 Recordings

 It was first recorded by the Benny Goodman Sextet on November 6, 1939, featuring solos by Hampton and Charlie Christian.
-Several other groups recorded the tune.
+Several other groups recorded the tune: